 The year was 2010.
 The place was Coachella Valley Music and Arts Festival in Indio, CA. It was my first time to a big music festival, and I had a lot of expectations.
-Because Coachella plays host to music from a variety of genres — everything from indie rock and folk to hip hop, pop, and electronic — I wasn't expecting your typical rave scene.
+Because Coachella plays host to music from a variety of genres -- everything from indie rock and folk to hip hop, pop, and electronic -- I wasn't expecting your typical rave scene.
 I'd heard of Electric Daisy Carnival, and I knew Coachella wasn't really on the same level in terms of the kind of people it attracted.
 I mean, during the day, there were toddlers being carted around in satchels by their hippie parents as they swayed to the sounds of Sly and the Family Stone.
 I interpreted it as California’s answer to Woodstock.

-Having never really been to an actual rave — except for one when I was 19 and far too naive to understand at the time — I still had this image of "club kids" in my head (thanks, Macaulay Culkin), which involved an obnoxious amount of glow sticks and crop tops and people licking the walls.
+Having never really been to an actual rave -- except for one when I was 19 and far too naive to understand at the time — I still had this image of "club kids" in my head (thanks, Macaulay Culkin), which involved an obnoxious amount of glow sticks and crop tops and people licking the walls.
 At Coachella, any trace of ravers could be found collectively bouncing around at the Sahara tent — aka the dance music tent.
 EDM as we all know it now, was truly a lot different then.
 It was still climbing the ladder on the way to the mainstream, but it hadn't quite gotten there yet.
 This was my initial draw to electronic music — it felt like a secret club I’d been invited to join, and word wasn’t out about it to the public yet.

 Day one of the fest was relatively uneventful.
 Fun, but nothing worth writing home about.
 Day two, however, was the day that changed me forever.
 After a super hot day of cruising around the festival grounds, night slowly crept up on us.
 We’d heard some decent sets during the day, but once night hit, the whole vibe of the fest changed, and we knew the artist we’d come to see — Bassnectar

 He started his set in the early evening, and we move slowly through the crowd.
 My best friend and I, like most eager kids at their first fest, wanted to get up as close as we could to the stage.
 Then a pulse of electric energy hit us both at once, and in that moment we looked at each other and we knew we just needed to dance.
 Lights and lazers bounced in every direction, playing off the pulse of the music, which fueled the energy of the crowd.
 It was unlike anything I had previously experienced